jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

 ===========================

-An application obtains two interpreters using the mecahanisms in :ref:`uc-using-python-directly`, or by JSR-223.
+An application obtains two interpreters using the mechanisms in :ref:`uc-using-python-directly`, or by JSR-223.
-It takes an object defined in one and gives it as an argument to a function in the second.
+It takes an object defined in one interpreter and calls a method on it in the second.
 For variety,
-suppose the application gets to the objects from the first interpreter by creating a dictionary as the namespace.
+suppose the application shares the objects from the first interpreter by sharing a dictionary as the namespace of both.

 ..  uml::
     :caption: Using Python Twice Directly